 This means that in addition to using traditional mobile masts for 5G, operators will need to densify their networks in urban areas, through microinfrastructure such as small cells.

-5G requires new technology
+5G towers require new technology

 5G will bring ultrafast speeds, greater capacity, and ultra-low latency – characteristics that will allow mobile networks to offer connectivity reliable enough to support critical applications for the first time.
 This has required a rethink in how mobile networks are built at all three key layers - radio, transport and core.
 And this has placed a focus on the 5G tower technology that operators are having to install to deliver 5G.